5 June 2018

 Another option to resolve disputes is by mediation.
 It is a process of settling disputes through discussion sessions between involved parties under the presence of a neutral third party, i.e. a mediator.
 Unlike arbitrators, mediators are not given any power to impose a settlement for the disputes.
 Instead, they act as a shuttle diplomat by encouraging the disputing parties to discuss, and helping them filter out their emotional elements.
 In the event of the parties reaching an agreement, a legally binding contract consisting of all the agreed terms will be signed.
 If an agreement cannot be reached within a certain period, the mediator will suggest a temporary or permanent end to the mediation to save cost.

-In 2015, 520 cases were carried out under the auspices of the Hong Kong International Arbitration Centre (HKIAC), including 271 arbitration cases, 227 domain name disputes and 22 mediation disputes.
-The total amount in dispute for the administered cases was approximately HK$47.9 billion.
-Apart from general commercial disputes (50% share of total), top industry sectors of HKIAC administered arbitrations were construction (22.2%) and maritime (18%).
+In 2017, 532 cases were carried out under the auspices of the Hong Kong International Arbitration Centre (HKIAC), including 297 arbitration cases, 220 domain name disputes and 15 mediation disputes.
+The total amount in dispute for the administered cases was approximately HK$39.3 billion.
+Top industry sectors of HKIAC administered arbitrations were international trade (31.9% of total), construction (19.2%), corporate (13.5%), maritime (8.8%) and professional services (8.1%).

 Arbitrators are generally recognised senior experts from professions capable of understanding the technical issues involved in an arbitration case.
 Therefore, they can be lawyers, accountants, engineers, architects or quantity surveyors, with arbitration services suppliers scattered throughout professional services firms.
-In this context, prime arbitration hubs are often major commercial centres in their own right.
-As of August 2016, there were 384 persons on the Panel of Arbitrators and 144 persons on the List of Arbitrators.
+In this context, prime arbitration hubs are often major commercial centres in their own rights.
+As of June 2018, there were 446 persons on the Panel of Arbitrators and 194 persons on the List of Arbitrators.

-The institutions related to arbitration and mediation services in Hong Kong include the following: HKIAC, the Hong Kong Institute of Arbitrators (HKIArb), the Chartered Institute of Arbitrators (CIArb), the International Chamber of Commerce (ICC), the Hong Kong Institute of Mediation (HKIMed), the Hong Kong Mediation Centre (HKMC), the Hong Kong Mediation Council (HKMC) and the Conflicts Resolution Centre (CRC).
+The institutions related to arbitration and mediation services in Hong Kong include the following: HKIAC, the Hong Kong Institute of Arbitrators (HKIArb), the Chartered Institute of Arbitrators (CIArb), the International Chamber of Commerce (ICC), the Hong Kong Institute of Mediation (HKIMed), the Hong Kong Mediation Centre, the Hong Kong Mediation Council and the Conflicts Resolution Centre (CRC).

-According to the latest arbitration statistics with geographical breakdown, of the 271 non domain name arbitration cases handled by HKIAC in 2015, there were 257 international cases and 14 domestic cases.
-Parties from China, the British Virgin Islands, Macau, Singapore, Australia, the UK, the US, Cayman Islands, Korea and Marshall Islands represented the most frequent users of HKIAC services.
+According to the latest arbitration statistics with geographical breakdown, of the 297 non domain name arbitration cases handled by HKIAC in 2017, there were 217 international cases and 80 domestic cases.
+Parties from Mainland China, Singapore, the British Virgin Islands, Cayman Islands, the US, South Korea, Thailand, Macau and the UK represented the most frequent users of HKIAC services.

 With increasing opportunities on the mainland after China’s WTO accession and continued market opening, more foreign investors or companies have transacted with their mainland counterparts.
 Hong Kong is a suitable "third" place for settling disputes involving Sino-foreign projects, as many foreign companies prefer to settle disputes in a "third" place, while mainland enterprises are also increasingly using Hong Kong as an arbitration centre.